chrrrisw/trove-js/docs/api.md

 <a name="new_Trove.Person_new"></a>
 #### new Person(options)
-A class to hold a person
+A class to hold a person.
+Please note that the Trove API does not currently support People.

 | Param | Type | Description |